 "Mobility" refers to a person's ability to move freely and easily.
-In the context of getting around Traverse City, mobility implies a transportation network that is accessible by people of all ages and physical abilities - empowering them to travel safely to all parts of the city by walking, bicycling, riding transit, or through other non-motorized transportation methods.
+It's not just about how fast people can travel, but how easily they can access desired destinations, such as jobs, services, and social interactions.
+In the context of getting around Traverse City, mobility implies a transportation network that empowers people of all ages and physical abilities to travel safely to all parts of the city by walking, bicycling, or through other non-motorized transportation methods.